cvisionai/tator/doc/setup_tator/cluster.rst

 Tator admin console
 ^^^^^^^^^^^^^^^^^^^
 The admin console is the primary means of configuring Tator users and projects.
 It can be accessed at the /admin URI (mydomain.duckdns.org/admin).
+At this page a token can be created for the super user account.

 Use the admin console to configure your user account, projects, media types, annotations, and attributes.

-Next steps: `Administer the deployment <../administration/admin.html>`_
+`Administer the deployment <../administration/admin.html>`_

+`Verify the deployment <../pytator/running-tests.html>`_